-Landonline, New Zealand's official land register, is primarily "the transaction centre for property professionals and local councils to carry out land dealings efficiently and securely online.
-It also has a public online NZ land record search where anyone can search for a title, instrument, survey or parcel and pay for a copy of the record.
-The LINZ Data Service delivers property and ownership, topographic, hydrographic, geodetic and electoral address open data in commonly used location information formats and via a web-service using global open standards.
+Landonline, New Zealand's official land register, is primarily "the transaction centre for property professionals and local councils to carry out land dealings efficiently and securely online."
+It also has a public online NZ land record search where anyone can search for a title, instrument, survey or parcel, and pay for a copy of the record.
+The LINZ Data Service delivers property and ownership, topographic, hydrographic, geodetic, and electoral address open data in commonly used location information formats and via a web-service using global open standards.
 Most is licensed for the widest re-use possible under the Creative Commons Attribution 4.0 International licence (CC-BY) licence.
 Exceptions are layers of data containing property ownership which need a special licence to cover protection under Domestic Violence legislation.

-The following potential use cases suggested at the 8 April 2021 Open Up Guide workshop are being further investigated:
+The following potential use cases suggested at the April 2021 Open Up Guide workshop are being further investigated:

-- " cost benefit studies show that businesses are downloading land governance data and integrating it into their own applications and products - " online data saves costs for governments as they do not have to dedicate time and resources to responding to citizens' requests for analogue which in many cases is the same information - " utilities use the data to find out to whom they could offer their services, e.g. mapping of homesteads offers them potential customers, providing economic benefits downstream - " the real estate market uses reliable, ideally complete and accurate property evaluation and planning data to stimulate land market activity which is beneficial to government and the public - " insurance companies use the data for property and other types of insurance - " the Namibian data agency has signed an agreement with a cell-phone company that has agreed to fund some of the agency's activities - " land records for agricultural land in India have led to smooth functioning of the market - " when data is opened up, people will invent possible services that were not possible before.
+- " Cost benefit studies show that businesses are downloading land governance data and integrating it into their own applications and products. - " Online data saves costs for governments as they do not have to dedicate time and resources to responding to citizens' requests in analog. - " Utilities use data to find out to whom they could offer their services, e.g. mapping of homesteads offers them potential customers, providing economic benefits downstream. - " The real estate market uses reliable, ideally complete, and accurate property evaluation and planning data to stimulate land market activity which is beneficial to governments and the public. - " Insurance companies use data for property and other types of insurance. - " The Namibian data agency has signed an agreement with a cell-phone company that has agreed to fund some of the agency's activities. - " Land records for agricultural land in India have led to smooth functioning of the market. - " When data is opened up, people will invent services that were not possible before.